• Home

 And He will delight in the fear of the Lord, and He will not judge by what His eyes see, nor make a decision by what His ears hear” (Isaiah 11:3—NASB).

-Keil & Delitzsch Commentary on the Old Testament has something interesting to say in regard to this verse.
+Keil & Delitzsch Commentary on the Old Testament has something interesting to say regarding this verse.
 It advances that the delight referred to in this verse originates in a specific fragrance, namely, in the aroma of the fear of the Lord.
-Actually Keil & Delitzsch translate the first part of the verse as follows: “And fear of Jehovah is fragrance to Him”.
+Actually, Keil & Delitzsch translate the first part of the verse as follows: “And fear of Jehovah is fragrance to Him”.
 So here we have Jesus delighting Himself in a specific smell, a smell that causes God’s enemies to agonize in an overwhelming phobia.
 You can read what Keil & Delitzsch have to say in the following link: http://www.studylight.org/commentaries/kdo/isaiah-11.html.

 I leave you with two aromatic verses that may cause you to rejoice: “You love righteousness and hate wickedness; therefore God, Your God, has anointed You with the oil of gladness more than Your companions.
 All Your garments are scented with myrrh and aloes and cassia, out of the ivory palaces, by which they have made You glad” (Psalm 45:7&8).